ethanselzer/react-touch-position/README.md

 gesture begins on image.
 Recommended only when scrolling is not an expected use case.

-`mapPropNames` : Function - Optionally provide a function that returns an object, which maps property names to your component interface. function receives one parameter with the signature `{ isActive, isTouchOutside, touchPosition }`.
+`mapPropNames` : Function - Optionally provide a function that returns an object, which maps property names to your component interface.
+Function receives one parameter with the signature `{ isActive, isTouchOutside, touchPosition }`.

 `onActivationChanged` : Function - Optionally provide a function that will be called when the component is active.